- Doctors & Departments

 The EXIT procedure allows life-saving fetal/neonatal interventions while maintaining uteroplacental circulation.
 The goal of the EXIT procedure is to provide a successful transition to extra-uterine life.

-Drs.
-Henry Galan and Ahmed Marwan of the Colorado Fetal Care Center at Children’s Colorado performed the EXIT procedure while Dr. Bettina Cuneo, also of the Colorado Fetal Care Center, monitored FHR and cardiac function.
-While the infant was on placental bypass, Dr. Max Mitchell, pediatric cardiothoracic surgeon, placed temporary epicardial ventricular pacing leads successfully.
+Henry Galan, MD, and Ahmed Marwan, MD, of the Colorado Fetal Care Center at Children’s Colorado performed the EXIT procedure while Bettina Cuneo, MD, also of the Colorado Fetal Care Center, monitored FHR and cardiac function.
+While the infant was on placental bypass, Max Mitchell, MD, pediatric cardiothoracic surgeon, placed temporary epicardial ventricular pacing leads successfully.
 The infant was then delivered and successfully transitioned to postnatal life.

 Here are additional procedure details:

 At 3 days old, permanent epicardial left atrial and left ventricular pacing leads were placed.
 The baby was extubated on the second post-operative day, discharged from cardiac intensive care at seven days.
-She is currently 7 months old and thriving.
+She is now over 1 year old and thriving.

 The role of the Ex Utero Intrapartum Treatment to temporary ventricular pacing for the fetus with CAVB must be further defined and patients must be selected carefully.
 This “rescue” pacing may provide an option for the most fragile patients with CAVB: fetuses at high risk for in utero demise, but too premature for delivery and too small for ECMO.